about poisons

 In Alberta, the government is allowed to use poison in an attempt to boost prey populations such as moose, elk or caribou despite research indicating that killing predators to increase ungulate populations never works in the long-term.

-Farmers are given these poisons to set baits with when they become concerned about losing livestock to wolves or coyotes Sometimes the wildlife manager will set the baits.
+Farmers are given these poisons to set baits with when they become concerned about losing livestock to wolves or coyotes.
+Sometimes the wildlife manager will set the baits.
 This practice is outdated: scientific evidence supports the efficacy of non-lethal prevention-based measures over lethal removal of carnivores when it comes to reducing conflicts among livestock, people, and predators.

 ARE THESE POISONS NECESSARY?